 Closer to home, jigsaw dissections can be compared to software engineering structures.
 Requirements intended to describe system behaviour are often defined as stimulus-response pairs: "If Set Ratio mode is not selected, Set Ratio mode shall be selected if the Control Panel SR switch is pressed."
 If this is a piece of the puzzle, how many pieces would make the whole picture?
 Is the whole picture provided, or will it appear only when all the pieces are assembled?
 Where are the blobs and sockets connecting each piece to its neighbours?
 How might this piece's picture fragment continue on a neighbouring piece?
 Are these the only pieces, or are there pieces of other kinds that provide a matrix and a frame?
 Can the stimulus-response pairs be grouped into larger more meaningful structures—like Spilsbury's kingdoms?
 What would such structures correspond to in reality?

 One of Spilsbury's jigsaws, with its ornamented title "Europe divided into its Kingdoms", can be seen at the British Library in London.
 Inevitably—in a non-formal reality—the structuring in kingdoms is not perfectly simple.
-The physical boundaries of most kingdoms are too irregular to be precisely represented; parts of the kingdom of Spain are tiny islands, embedded in the Mediterranean sea and too small to form separate pieces; Sardinia (a disconnected part of Italy) and Corsica (a disconnected part of Spain) are combined into a single piece.
+The physical boundaries of most kingdoms are too irregular to be precisely represented; parts of the kingdom of Spain are tiny islands, embedded in the Mediterranean sea and too small to form separate pieces; Sardinia (a disconnected part of Italy) and Corsica (a disconnected part of France) are combined into a single piece.
 As a cartographer, Spilsbury could identify these anomalies and deal firmly with them: he had the whole map in front of him as he made his dissection.
 At a requirements engineering workshop a senior consultant from a car manufacturer proudly announced that his company's leading product line had 200,000 stimulus-response requirements.
 Were they dissected from the complete picture?
 Or were the developers hoping to infer the whole picture from these 200,000 pieces?
 The consultant didn't tell us.